WPDevelopers/wp-scheduled-posts/readme.txt

 = Can I Share Scheduled Posts on Social Media? =

-Yes, you can share scheduled posts on social media by using [SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/) that offer integrations with the most popular Social Media platforms, [Facebook](https://wpdeveloper.com/docs/share-scheduled-posts-facebook/) & [Twitter](https://wpdeveloper.com/docs/share-scheduled-posts-facebook/), [LinkedIn](https://wpdeveloper.com/docs/share-wordpress-posts-on-linkedin/), and [Pinterest](https://wpdeveloper.com/docs/wordpress-posts-on-pinterest/).
-By simply connecting SchedulePress with your Facebook, Twitter, LinkedIn, or Pinterest Account, your scheduled posts will be automatically shared on the respective platforms.
+Yes, you can share scheduled posts on social media by using [SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/) that offer integrations with the most popular Social Media platforms, [Facebook](https://wpdeveloper.com/docs/share-scheduled-posts-facebook/) & [Twitter](https://wpdeveloper.com/docs/share-scheduled-posts-facebook/), [LinkedIn](https://wpdeveloper.com/docs/share-wordpress-posts-on-linkedin/), [Pinterest](https://wpdeveloper.com/docs/wordpress-posts-on-pinterest/), and [Instagram](https://wpdeveloper.com/docs/share-scheduled-wordpress-posts-on-instagram/).
+By simply connecting SchedulePress with your Facebook, Twitter, LinkedIn, Pinterest, or Instagram Account, your scheduled posts will be automatically shared on the respective platforms.

 You can check out the step-by-step visual guide to sharing your content on multiple social media [sites](https://wpdeveloper.com/wordpress-auto-social-sharing/) using SchedulePress [here](https://wpdeveloper.com/docs/share-scheduled-posts-on-social-media/).